David Burnside

-David Wilson Boyd Burnside (born 24 August 1951) is an Ulster Unionist Party (UUP) politician, who was the Member of Parliament (MP) for South Antrim from 2001 to 2005.

-Burnside was also a Member of the Northern Ireland Assembly (MLA) for South Antrim from 2003 to 2009.
+David Wilson Boyd Burnside (born 24 August 1951) is a British politician who served as a Member of Parliament (MP) for South Antrim from 2001 to 2005 and a Member of the Northern Ireland Assembly (MLA) for South Antrim from 2003 to 2009.

-In the 1970s Burnside served as press officer for the Vanguard Unionist Progressive Party, and he unsuccessfully contested North Antrim for the party at the 1973 Northern Ireland Assembly election.
+In the 1970s, Burnside served as press officer for the Vanguard Unionist Progressive Party, and he unsuccessfully contested North Antrim for the party at the 1973 Northern Ireland Assembly election.
 After the collapse of Vanguard he joined the Ulster Unionist Party, standing unsuccessfully in the 1982 Northern Ireland Assembly but then took a back seat from politics for many years while working as a prominent public relations consultant based in London which led him to set up his own PR company.
 He also served in the Ulster Defence Regiment.